+4.2 Solvent-Accessible Surface Area remains constant, while Hyp doubles the Hydrophillic Surface Area

 The surface area of a polymer that is available for interacting with neighboring molecules and solvent particles is known as the solvent-accessible surface area.47 This factor is crucial in determining the ability to interact with other entities in the environment, including other polymers, proteins, carbohydrates, therapeutics and other small molecules.48 These accessible regions have been divided into the hydrophilic and hydrophobic regions, which can further predict how the molecule will partition between hydrophobic and hydrophilic media, such as between the surface of or buried within a membrane or between other hydrophobic or hydrophilic polymers or drugs.
 Figure 5 shows that throughout 200 ns, the average SASA values remained stable across all the systems, indicating minimal fluctuations in the accessible surface areas for both the total, hydrophobic, and hydrophilic regions.
 This can be expected in the fixed aqueous environment, since changes to the surface area are most likely to be induced by large changes to the system or solvent.
 As noted in the data in Table 4, comparing the structures of proline-rich heptamer and hydroxyproline-rich heptamer with proline and hydroxyproline-rich hexamer reveals.
 The average total solvent-accessible surface area values for the heptamers are higher than the hexamers.
 This increase in SASA is attributed to an additional tropocollagen strand, resulting in a larger molecular surface area exposed to solvent than that of its respective hexamer.
 This is important for protein interactions and stability, especially since mutations linked to diseases often occur in regions with limited solvent accessibility.
 This highlights the significance of SASA in protein functionality.
-Research by Savojardo et al.49 found that mutations associated with diseases tend to occur more frequently in the buried regions of proteins, which typically have limited solvent accessibility, reducing their exposure to the surrounding environment.
 When comparing the hydroxyproline-rich tropocollagens to the proline-rich ones, it is observed that hydroxyproline-rich systems have larger hydrophilic surface areas due to the additional hydroxyl group in hydroxyproline.
 This feature encourages greater interactions with water and other molecules, enabling these polymers to interact more with hydrophilic molecules and surfaces.50 Simply converting the Hyp residues to Pro reduced the hydrophilic SASA by nearly half, and the magnitude of this change was greater than expected.
 These results suggest that this conversion could alter the location of collagen from hydrophilic regions to hydrophobic ones, similarly alter the type of molecules that interact with collagen, and significantly alter its interactions with small molecules such as drugs and other therapeutics both in molecule type as well as kinetics and dissociation rates.
-Although proline-rich tropocollagen is not entirely hydrophobic, it is interesting to see the degree to which segments rich in proline and glycine contribute to its largely hydrophobic surface area.51 It is noted that the proline-rich heptamer and hexamer have a higher hydrophobic surface area than those containing hydroxyproline.
+Although proline-rich tropocollagen is not entirely hydrophobic, it is interesting to see the degree to which segments rich in proline and glycine contribute to its largely hydrophobic surface area.51